squid1127/splat-bot/readme.md

 Splat Bot is a Discord bot built using the `discord.py` library.
 It provides a variety of features, including message impersonation, logging, and price tracking, among others.
 The bot is designed to be modular, with core functionality and additional features implemented as cogs.

 ## Warning!
-This bot is currently in development by a signle guy who doesn't know what he's doing.
+This bot is currently in development by a one person who doesn't know what he's doing.
 Use at your own risk.
 The bot is not yet fully functional and may contain bugs or incomplete features.

 ## Features